 NOTE TO JOURNALISTS

-When referencing the article: Please include ‘Old before their time: the impossibility of childhood innocence in The Walking Dead’, Mark Heimermann, Journal of Graphic Novels and Comics, published by Taylor & Francis and the following statement:
+When referencing the article: Please include Journal title, author, published by Taylor & Francis and the following statement:

 * Read the full article online:http://dx.doi.org/10.1080/23311975.2016.1228569

 Nostalgia and nationalism create new identities for post-industrial Doncaster

 How local conditions and circumstances in the former coal town of Doncaster have led to the creation of post-industrial identities is the subject of a fascinating new study in the journal History & Anthropology.

 Cathrine Thorleifsson traces Doncaster’s identity from the glory days of coal to its decline in the 1980s and current embrace of nostalgia and nationalism.

 As Thorleifsson explains: “The industrial town of Doncaster was for decades emblematic of a golden industrial age.
 Up until the mid-1980s, the economic and cultural identity of Doncaster was connected to the mining industry that provided a sense of identity, security and future.”

 Three decades after the Miners’ Strike, the people to whom Thorleifsson spoke for her research related a social experience in Doncaster ‘partly formulated in terms of disillusionment with the present’.

 For them, no matter how hard life in the mines was, the industrial past ‘is nostalgically remembered as an era signalling stability, as opposed to the uncertainty, socio-economic decline and hardship of the present.’